 Adrenalin rush

-Adrenalin junkies will be glad to hear that there is something exciting for them to try out.
+Adrenalin junkies will be glad to hear that something is exciting for them to try out.
 The landmark building in the very heart of Auckland is the Sky Tower, a large needle-like structure in the heart of the city that towers over everything else.
 Observation decks will give you a chance to get magnificent panoramic views, but there is more that can be done if you’re adventurous.
 For a fee, you could walk up to the viewing platforms and have a drink at one of the bars there.
 If you’re feeling even more adventurous, you could do the “Sky Jump” – plummet to the ground from nearly 200m height attached to a guiding line!

 Wine and dine like a boss

 New Zealand’s food scene is incredibly versatile and, if you’re hoping to find nice places to have a good meal and grab a drink, there are some places people just love.
-The city might be located around two large harbors, yet it is the Viaduct Harbor that became one of the hottest places in all of Auckland.
+The city might be located around two large harbours, yet it is the Viaduct Harbor that became one of the hottest places in all of Auckland.
 There are many great restaurants you can go to and try some of their amazing dishes.
 There are bars with rooftops you can watch the harbor from and a few places for meat lovers, too.
 If you’re looking for something truly special, Sidart won Restaurant Of The Year in 2018, so it would be a perfect place to celebrate a special occasion.

 Must-see places

 If you’re feeling adventurous and don’t have too much time on your hands, you might want to start exploring the city straight from the airport.
-Just a few miles away from the airport is Villa Maria Estate that offers wine tasting, tours, and lunch.
+Just a few miles away from the airport is Villa Maria Estate which offers wine tasting, tours, and lunch.
 You can find car rental at Auckland airport and drive to the famous Waitakere Ranges Regional Park and see breathtakingly beautiful waterfalls and unique black sand beaches.
 Use the opportunity to drive a bit further away and visit Waiheke Island, which happens to be the second largest as well as the most populated island in the Hauraki Gulf.

 Learn about Maori culture

 One of the main reasons why people decide to visit New Zealand in the first place is to learn more about Maori culture and its people.
-You no longer have to sit in a classroom or attend a boring lecture if you want to learn about something that interests you: there are different walking tours you can sign up for and use the opportunity to see beautiful landscape while learning about history and culture of Maori.
+You no longer have to sit in a classroom or attend a boring lecture if you want to learn about something that interests you: there are different walking tours you can sign up for and use the opportunity to see beautiful landscapes while learning about the history and culture of Maori.
 There is a wonderful tour named “Mount Eden Tour” where you’ll get a chance to find out just what is it that makes dormant volcano Maungawhau so significant.

 Feast your eyes on whales